 4. Midway through cooking, insulate legs and wings by wrapping them in foil so they don’t burn.

 5. Cook at 375 degrees F for 3-4 hours.
 When turkey reaches an internal temperature of 160 degrees F, it’s done!
 The turkey will continue to cook after you pull it off the grill to reach an internal temperature of 165 degrees F. Let turkey rest for 15-20 minutes before cutting into it.
-Get full recipe here.
+Get full traditional turkey recipe.

 Keep in mind, these are just a few of the many ways to add extra flavor to your Thanksgiving turkey.
 Add your own personal twist by incorporating your own mix of seasonings or check out our wood-fired turkey recipes wood-fired turkey recipes for additional inspiration.